curl / Development / Contribute

 There is a CI job called REUSE compliance / check that runs on every pull request and commit to verify that the REUSE state of all files are still fine.

 This means that all files need to have their license and copyright information clearly stated.
 Ideally by having the standard curl source code header, with the SPDX-License-Identifier included.
-If the header does not work, you can use a smaller header or add the information for a specific file to the .reuse/dep5 file.
+If the header does not work, you can use a smaller header or add the information for a specific file to the REUSE.toml file.